microsoft/WhatTheHack/045-InfraAsCode-Bicep/Coach/Solution-03.md

 ## Notes & Guidance

 In challenge 3, the student is advancing their BICEP skills.
-In this challenge, they will add containers to the storage account creates in challenge 2.
+In this challenge, they will add containers to the storage account created in challenge 2.
 This challenge does not use the parameter file, but that could be a stretch for the student.

 ## Learning Resources